longturn/freeciv21/docs/Contributing/stable-branch.rst

 As is our standard, every Pull Request (PR) must have a peer review approval before a merge.
 The person assigned this task has the authority to approve or deny the back-port request.
-This authority comes with a catch; the peer reviewer must add the commit(s) to a back-port tracker sheet that the admins will use to keep track of patches that need to be back-ported.
+This authority comes with a catch; the peer reviewer must add the commit(s) to a back-port project that the admins will use to keep track of patches that need to be back-ported.

-The tracker sheet is here: https://docs.google.com/spreadsheets/d/1W7YIv-SN1ZOKQdYfESzltx1nsaEc_qogH-GLEarCxEY/edit?usp=sharing

-Editing access is restricted.
-Ask an admin on the ``#releases-project`` channel on the ``LT.DEV`` section of our Discord server.
-The columns of the tracker sheet are simple enough to follow.
+The back-port project is here: https://github.com/orgs/longturn/projects/3.
+You can find it by going to the main Longturn GitHub repository page and click on the projects tab.

+As part of the review process, simply tag the PR to the project and add a ``back-port`` label to aid tracking.
+Once the PR has been merged into ``master``, go get the commit ID(s) and add those to the appropriate column in the project.
+Multiple Commit IDs should be separated by a space instead of a comma.

 Maintaining Tracked Back-Port Commit Candidates
 ===============================================

-On a periodic basis, for example every two or three weeks, an administrator will open the sheet and use the information to build a commit cherry-pick file for ``git`` to use.
+On a periodic basis, for example every two or three weeks, an administrator will open the project and use the information to build a commit cherry-pick file for ``git`` to use.

 Follow these steps: